Mekhlabhishek/Test1/book/chapter-3.md

 sync: true
 ```

-We will we running our test in a synchronous manner, for two reasons first one it is easier to understand and write test cases in a synchronous manner and second we won't have to check output using `then` callback.
+We will be running our tests in a synchronous manner for two reasons: First, it is easier to understand and write test cases in a synchronous manner and secondly, we don't have to check the output using `then` callback.

 4. Settings for log level